ABOUT

 After leaving ALDER in 2005, Sheri sought out various consultants and supports within Toronto’s community and the USA that supported her to learn wealth management with a focus on social change and philanthropy.
 In 2007, Sheri took the Sound Work Practitioner’s Program with Gary Diggins.
 Sheri opens up a portion of her home, called the Sanctuary Space, for groups and events.

-In 2014, Sheri co founded the Learning and Violence Collaborative, an online community that discusses and explores the impact of violence on learning.
+From 2014 to 2019, Sheri co founded and sat as a member of the Learning and Violence Collaborative, an online community that discusses and explores the impact of violence on learning.

 Over the years, Sheri has attended various workshops and training sessions in the areas of wealth, donor gifting, organizational development, and body-centered practices that inform her work.